sonos/torch-to-nnef/docs/index.md

 This package keeps minimal dependencies (to allow easy integration in other project).

-We support PyTorch > 1.8.0 with tract last 2 major releases (>= 0.20.22 to date) over Linux and MacOS systems.
+We support officially PyTorch > 1.8.0 with tract last 2 major releases patched (>= 0.20.22 to date) over Linux and MacOS systems.

 ## Install